nextstrain/ncov/docs/src/analysis/running.md

 ## Step 4: Troubleshoot common issues

-If you have a question which is not addressed here, please don't hestitate to [ask for help](https://discussion.nextstrain.org/)
+If you have a question that is not addressed here, please don't hestitate to [ask for help](https://discussion.nextstrain.org/)

 #### My country / division does not show up on the map